flyingdoog/grand/README.md

 ## Running Environment
 I have tested the code with both Tensorflow 1.15 and Tensorflow 2.20.
 The accuracy result of Cora is 0.846.
-The results on Citeseer and Pubmed is not good yet.
+The results on Citeseer and Pubmed are not good yet.
+Still debugging.